Hackermans1/WA-GroupContactAdder/README.md

 ## 📝 License 📝

 - This script is available under [MIT License](/LICENSE.md)
+-
+## 🛑🛑 WARNING 🛑🛑

+- This script is just the tool for educational and testing purposes.
+- Author of this script does not accept responsibility for banned accounts or penalties of any kind caused by the use of this tool.
+- I would like to point out that using this script for extensive spamming of messages on whatsapp is not recommended and it is violation of the TOS of whatsapp.

 ### If this script helped you, please consider giving it a star 🌟.